-I removed the broken visor clip, including the part that remained in the attachment point recess (red arrow).
+I removed the broken visor clip, including the part that remained in the attachment point recess (red arrow photograph below).

-The photograph below shows the mounting clip attachment (red arrow).
-This is the part that invariably separates from the main clip (blue arrow).
+The photograph below shows the broken mounting clip attachment (red arrow).
+This is the part that invariably separates from the main clip (yellow arrow).

 I decided to fabricate a mounting base for the broken visor clip.
 First I cut a section of galvanized sheet metal.